Our project supports and introduces our local young people to the joys of fishing and the value of our natural resources.

 MARC HUTZELL, LEAD MENTOR

 Marc is originally from Carlisle Pennsylvania, home of the famous LeTort spring creek.
 He grew up spending time outdoors camping, hunting, and fishing.
-He is a past Board member for the Potomac-Patuxent Trout Unlimited Chapter and currently sits on the Board for the Mid-Atlantic Council of Trout Unlimited.
+He is a past Board member for the Potomac-Patuxent Trout Unlimited Chapter and the Mid-Atlantic Council of Trout Unlimited.

-Marc, his wife, and fourteen-year-old son, and their dog, Boomer reside in Maryland and he runs the IT department for a grant-making organization focused on strengthening communities in the Appalachian Region based in Washington DC.
+Marc, his wife, and sixteen-year-old son, and their dog, Boomer reside in Maryland and he runs the IT department for a Non-Profit that builds playgrounds for young people in underserved communities.

 JASON ROWE, MENTOR